BS-Laboratory/SIRE506/LocusZoom/manual.md

 Explanation of components in the website, what it can do?, What are the different of 4 modes?
 (Single Plot with your own data, single plot with published GWAS Data, Batch Plot with HITSPEC and Interactive plot with published GWAS)

 # Quickstart
+This will show you how to get started using LocusZoom to visualise the GWAS data within web browser.

 ## Choosing Analysis Mode

 ![](./img/LocusZoom_Modes.png)